 The Final Designs

 The project was conducted over several weeks with other projects in-between.
 Here are the designs that are now live on the platform:

 Our mobile designs were the biggest improvement in regards to usability.
 As previous the mobile design was the afterthought.
 I put time into both devices; desktop and mobile.
 As you can see on the left below, the mobile was just a squeezed version of the original desktop.
 I gave mobile its own hierarchy and composition to provide a much better user experience.

 This was the first major design overhaul I achieved while working at Toolstop, so it hallmarked an achievement of what could be possible.
 I am the first UI/UX Designer that the company hired, so there was a lot of buy in when it came to making design decisions.
 It echoed to the stakeholders that the design process is necessary when it comes to implementing changes of this scale for the website.

 There were many lessons personally that I took from this.
 I have found that there is no clear linear progression to the design process and each company has to go through their own process to achieve their goals.
-I had to learn how to communicate my decision making process to Toolstop’s management, aswell as managing their expectations.
-To inform them when I believe ‘wanting’ something doesnt always suit the users needs even though it may seem good for business.
-As a UI/UX team of one I had many obstacles to overcome, given that this was the first UI/UX project that had occured in the company, as well as finding the right information to improve the page, I also had to inform staff of what it was I actually did and why it was important.
+I had to learn how to communicate my decision making process to Toolstop’s management, as well as managing their expectations.
+To inform them when I believe ‘wanting’ something doesn’t always suit the users needs even though it may seem good for business.
+As a UI/UX team of one I had many obstacles to overcome, given that this was the first UI/UX project that had occurred cured in the company, as well as finding the right information to improve the page, I also had to inform staff of what it was I actually did and why it was important.
 Which has now led to a more open-mind and trust in regards to pursuing design improvements in other parts of the website.

 Thanks for reading.